 Many people want to buy investment property, because of the fantastic returns that investment properties can provide.
 However, many people do not have the 20 percent down payment that most banks require.
 There are ways to buy an investment property with little money down.
 The easiest way to buy an investment property with less than 20 percent down is to buy as an owner-occupant and then later rent out the house, but there are many other options for investors as well.
-Using a line of credit, refinancing your home, or even credit cards can provide ways to buy investment properties for less money.
+Using a line of credit, refinancing your home, house hacking, the BRRRR method, or even credit cards can provide ways to buy investment properties for less money.
 Seller financing is a great way to put less money down on a rental property, if you can find sellers who are willing to finance.
 A more advanced technique is to use hard-money financing that you can refinance into a conventional loan.
 Whatever way you choose to buy rental property, research the method to make sure that it is legal in your state, your lender approves it, and that you are not stretching your finances too thin.

 How much money down do most banks require on an investment property?